B.C.'s short-term rental legislation

 Overview of B.C.'s Short-Term Rental Accommodations Act

-Many local governments have taken action to regulate short-term rentals, but enforcement of bylaws is a challenge, and they have asked the Province for more tools and resources.
+Many local governments have taken action to regulate short-term rentals, but enforcement of bylaws remains a challenge, and they have asked the Province for more tools and resources.

 The purpose of the Act is to: